Skip to main content

 MacBook or iPad?

-There's a lot of overlap between MacBooks and iPads these days in terms of price and capabilities.
-That's especially true when you consider the expensive 13-inch iPad Pro M4.
-And though you can do many of the things on an iPad that you can on a MacBook, I recommend most people to buy a MacBook Air.
-It's a more familiar computing environment for accomplishing the types of tasks you buy a laptop for.
+There’s a lot of overlap between MacBooks and iPads these days in terms of price and capabilities.
+That’s especially true when you consider the expensive 13-inch iPad Pro M4.
+And though you can do many of the things on an iPad that you can on a MacBook, I recommend that most people buy a MacBook Air.
+It’s a more familiar computing environment for accomplishing the types of tasks you buy a laptop for.

-Unless you have specific reasons or preferences about iPadOS over macOS, you're bound to run into limitations that cause frustrations if you're using it as your primary work or school device.
-Each year, iPadOS takes steps toward being a proper laptop replacement, but it's not quite there yet.
+Unless you have specific reasons or preferences about iPadOS over macOS, you’re bound to run into limitations that cause frustrations if you’re using it as your primary work or school device.
+Each year, iPadOS takes steps toward being a proper laptop replacement, but it’s not quite there yet. iPadOS 26 has introduced a slew of changes that make the iPad’s interface feel a lot more like the Mac’s, thanks to elements like an app Menu Bar at the top, the arrival of the Preview app, deeper Files app controls, and even an arrowhead cursor.

 How we test